zwave-js/firmware-updates/README.md

     "manufacturerId": "0x1234",
     "productType": "0xabcd",
     "productId": "0xcafe",
-    "firmwareVersion": "1.6"
+    "firmwareVersion": "1.6",
+    "region": "europe"
 }
 ```

 Changes compared to v2:

--   Adds the `region` field to the response, which can be one of these values:
+-   Adds the **optional** `region` field to both the request and the response, which can be one of these values:
     -   `"europe"`
     -   `"usa"`
     -   `"australia/new zealand"`
     -   `"hong kong"`
     -   `"india"`
     -   `"israel"`
     -   `"russia"`
     -   `"china"`
     -   `"japan"`
     -   `"korea"`

-The `region` field is optional and may be omitted.
-If present, applications **must** ensure that the region of the firmware update matches the region of the device.
-Firmware updates without this field are assumed to be region-agnostic.
+If the `region` field is present in the request, the response will only contain updates for that region, or updates without a specified region (which are assumed to be region-agnostic).
+If no `region` is specified in the request, the response will only contain updates without a specified region.

+Previous API versions will ignore the `region` field in the request and will not return updates with a specified region.

 **Example response:**